-Study 1: This study should be powered to detect a statistically significant difference between treatment groups.
-In order to provide a sufficiently accurate estimate of any dosing adjustments that may be needed in pediatric patients, the planned pharmacokinetic evaluation should be powered and structured to detect a 30% change in drug clearance and other relevant pharmacokinetic parameters compared to such values for adult rheumatoid arthritis patients.
+- The study should be powered to detect a statistically significant difference between treatment groups.
+In order to provide a sufficiently accurate estimate of any dosing adjustments that may be needed in pediatric patients, the planned pharmacokinetic evaluation should be powered and structured to detect a 30% change in drug clearance compared to that observed for adult rheumatoid arthritis patients.
 The total volume of blood to be drawn and the pharmacokinetic methods to be employed in the data analysis should be determined a priori and stated in the protocol.
-If sparse sampling methods, i.e., population pharmacokinetics, are employed, blood samples should be dispersed throughout the absorption and elimination phases of the drug concentration time profile to ensure proper parameter estimation.
-Study 2: The study should be powered to rule out a clinically meaningful difference (prospectively defined) between at least one celecoxib dose and the active control (equivalence hypothesis) or to demonstrate that celecoxib is superior to the active control.
+If sparse sampling methods, i.e., population pharmacokinetics, are employed, blood samples should be dispersed throughout the absorption and elimination phases of the drug concentration time profile to ensure proper parameter estimation. - The study should also be powered to rule out a clinically meaningful difference (prospectively defined) between at least one celecoxib dose and the active control (equivalence hypothesis) or to demonstrate that celecoxib is superior to the active control.